fair-research/bdbag/doc/cli.md

 ----
 ##### `--prune-manifests`
 If specified, any
-existing checksum manifests not explicitly configured (either by the `--checksum` argument or in `bdbag.cfg`) will be deleted from the bag during an update.
+existing checksum manifests not explicitly configured (either by the `--checksum` argument or in `bdbag.json`) will be deleted from the bag during an update.

 ----